 Now that you’ve generated your share of reviews, you must manage your online reputation.
 The more reviews you receive, the higher the likelihood that you get a few negative ones.
 For instance, 24 (5) star reviews and 1 (2) star review would provide an aggregate star rating of 4.88.
 That’s going to appeal to consumers considering your services far more than seeing only two perfect (5) star reviews would.
 That being said, when you start noticing more and more feedback, you should execute the following steps:

 - Step 1 – Respond: Always respond to reviews, both negative and positive

 - Step 2 – Resolve: For negative reviews, attempt to resolve the issue in a private forum

-- Step 3 – Report: Any reviews that are inflammatory and / or enunciate false claims can be reported to the platform
+- Step 3 – Report: Any reviews that are inflammatory or insinuate false claims can be reported to the platform

 - Step 4 – Maintain: Always keep an eye on your reviews, and have notifications whenever new ones are left

 Finding time to manage your reputation online can be a challenge.
 Luckily, companies like Plumbing Webmasters exist to assist you in these areas.
 Our team of digital marketers provides reviews and reputations management for plumbers.
-Not only do we help you generate more reviews with our Righteous Reviews plugin which integrates your review links onto your very own company website, but we also provide reputation management so that you can focus on the daily operations of running an excellent plumbing company.
+Our DataPins SEO tool integrates your review links onto your very own company website.
+Also, it automates reputation management so that you can focus on the daily operations of running an excellent plumbing company.
 Doing great work will mean better reviews, which will help you rank higher on search results.